Darker/NXLIB/README.md

  - Compile and donwload the program to your brick.
  - Enjoy your program!

-The libraries and the example works with the Bricx Command Center version 3.3, but they should have no problem with any other program/environment.
+The libraries and the example works with the Bricx Command Center version 3.3 on Windows, but they should have no problem with any other program/environment.

+**UPDATE:** I tested the libraries on Linux compiling with NBC from command line and the compiler gives some errors.
+I'll try to solve the problem as soon as possible.

 License:
 --------